bartfeenstra/betty/README.md

       configuration:
       - `entity_type` (required): The name of the entity type to feature, e.g. `Person`.
       - `entity_id` (required):  The ID of the entity type to feature, e.g. `P123`.
-  - `betty.extension.Cleaner` (optional): Removes data (events, media, etc.) that have no relation to any people.
-It provides no configuration options.
+    provides no configuration options.
   - `betty.extension.Demo` (optional): Loads demonstrative content and functionality that shows what Betty can do.
 It provides no configuration options.